 The fact that the upper and lower bands create discontinuities in treatment status suggests a regression discontinuity design (RDD).
-However, there is a general issue with the Russell setting, both pre and post 2006, that makes a RDD undesirable: Russell does not publicly release the unadjusted rankings ("May rankings") that determine index assignment.
-Researchers who want to use an RDD are then faced with two options: (1) Use the float-adjusted market capitalizations and rankings published by Russell in June ("June rankings") as an instrument for the true rankings; or (2) impute the unadjusted rankings using the CRSP and Compustat data.
-There are serious issues with both options.
+However, a general issue with the Russell setting, both pre- and post-2006, makes a RDD undesirable: namely, Russell does not publicly release the unadjusted rankings ("May rankings") that determine index assignment.
+Researchers who want to use an RDD are then faced with two options: (1) use the float-adjusted market capitalizations and rankings published by Russell in June ("June rankings") as an instrument for the true rankings or (2) impute the unadjusted rankings using the CRSP and Compustat data.
+Both options are subject to serious issues.

-First, the use of June rankings to identify index assignment leads to pre-existing differences between treatment and control firms, which can lead to biased estimates (Wei & Young, 2020).
-To avoid this problem, we use unadjusted market capitalization data from CRSP and Compustat (as suggested by ? (?)).
-We show that our sample does not exhibit pre-existing differences in means or pretrends between treated and control firms.
-Specifically, we run formal balance tests on firm characteristics such as index fund ownership, firm governance, and stock returns, all measured over the last pre-treatment year for each firm (see Figure 3).
+First, the use of June rankings to identify index assignment leads to preexisting differences between treatment and control firms, which can lead to biased estimates (Wei & Young, 2020).
+To avoid this problem, we use unadjusted market capitalization data from CRSP and Compustat (as suggested by Gloßner (2020)).
+We show that our sample does not exhibit preexisting differences in means or pretrends between treated and control firms.
+Specifically, we run formal balance tests on firm characteristics, such as index fund ownership, firm governance, and stock returns, all of which are measured over the last pretreatment year for each firm (see Figure 3).
 We observe no significant difference at the treatment cutoff (the upper or lower band respectively).
-Moreover, the overall levels for fund ownership, governance and lagged returns are similar across the bands.
-We conclude that our treated and control groups are balanced ex ante, and our research design does not suffer from pre-existing differences between treated and control firms.
+Moreover, the overall levels for fund ownership, governance and lagged returns are similar across the bands.17 We conclude that our treated and control groups are balanced ex ante, and our research design does not suffer from preexisting differences between treated and control firms.18

-$^{16}{\rm This}$ concern holds for traditional RDDs as well as instrument variable approaches that use an RDD in the first-stage regression.
+16This concern holds for traditional RDDs as well as instrument variable approaches that use an RDD in the first-stage regression.